 Check Your Understanding

-- An electric current is induced if wire loop is wound around the bar magnet.
+An electric current is induced if a wire loop is wound around the bar magnet.

 An electric current is induced if a bar magnet is moved through the wire loop.

 An electric current is induced if a bar magnet is placed in contact with the wire loop.

 Induced current can be created by changing the size of the wire loop only.